Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 For instance, you mistakenly set up a redirect loop on your website triggered by clicking on an internal link.

-The poor soul who clicks on it will endlessly bounce from one URL to another, never reaching their intended destination.
+The user who clicks on it will endlessly bounce from one URL to another, never reaching their intended destination.

 In the end, they will arrive at an error page that looks like this: